Jerry B. Jenkins: Christian Writers Guild

 In 1965, Norman Rohrer established the Christian Writers Guild (CWG).
 Rohrer offered a 48-part correspondence course intended to teach the craft of writing, as well as history and theology Rohrer believed were necessary to improve the quality of fiction and non-fiction writing intended for the Christian market.
 In 2001, Jenkins purchased the CWG, and Rohrer remained on staff as "Dean of Instruction".
 CWG transitioned from mail-based delivery, to an online platform.
 Jenkins recruited many of his friends and fellow writers to function as mentors to CWG members, and to expand the guild's offerings.
 In 2013, Jenkins developed the Christian Writers Guild Press intended to publish original works by CWG members.
 Jenkins was criticized for creating a "vanity press", despite lambasting such publishing schemes in the past and closed the operation before contracting with any writers.

 According to literary agent Chip MacGregor, of MacGregor & Luedeke, Jenkins "was ready to return to his primary occupation and calling, that of full-time writing" by early-2014.
 Jenkins dissolved CWG in late-2014, which resulted in heavy criticism of both Jenkins and the CWG.
 Dennis E. Hensley told Christianity Today that Jenkins and the CWG had offered a "great service to developing writers."
 CWG's staff and mission were absorbed into a new organization called BelieversTrust, which operated until 2016.

 Since 2016, Jenkins has taught an online writing course via his own platform, Jerry Jenkins Writers Guild.

 Left Behind

 Jenkins and co-author LaHaye of the Left Behind series were profiled in a May 24, 2004 cover story in Newsweek magazine entitled "The New Prophets of Revelation".
 LaHaye, who conceived the series, handled the theological underpinnings of his end-of-the-world series, while Jenkins handled the writing.
 The Left Behind series includes 16 books which have sold over 63 million copies worldwide.

+Jenkins has said, "I write the best I can.
+I know I'm never going to be revered as some classic writer.
+I don't claim to be C. S. Lewis.
+The literary-type writers, I admire them.
+I wish I was smart enough to write a book that's hard to read, you know?"

 In 2018, Left Behind series was ranked No. 77 in The Great American Read poll sponsored by PBS.